 Courses in a master's-level program in speech communications vary somewhat, depending on the student's field of interest.
 All programs cover speech and language development; the physiology and anatomy of speech; hearing and language; voice and swallowing disorders; and audiology.
 Students learn about computer applications for communication disorders and become familiar with research techniques.
 They get hands-on experience during supervised clinical practice.

-Overview of an Online Master's Degree Program in Speech Communication
+Master's Degree in Speech Communication

 Master-level speech communications students learn communicative behavior topics such as speech development and science, hearing science, language functions, phonetics, acoustics, anatomy and physiology.
 Online program prerequisites are typically identical to those of a campus-based program; these include a bachelor's degree with a minimum grade point average, letters of recommendation, transcripts from previous coursework and the scores from a pre-admission test, such as the Graduation Record Examination (GRE).